pnikic/clint/README.md

 ### Features
-* Header with general information (about the tournament) including navbar with customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
+* Header with general information (about the tournament) including navbar with customizable hyperlinks
-* Chess board with compactly displayed player names, clock times and ratings
+* Chess board with compactly displayed player names, ratings and clock times
+* Display player's federation flag and information about opponents from previous rounds
 * PGN section for display and navigation
 * Engine analysis
 * Switching between different games and PGN files (rounds) on the same page
 * Support for embedding video (live stream) or image for each PGN file (round)
 * Placeholder for custom content on both sides of the board
-* Download PGN / FEN of the current game, round or whole tournament, sharing link to a specific game
+* Download PGN / FEN, share link to a specific game, link to analyze position in lichess
 * Multiple boards view (e.g. 6 boards)
 * Responsive design - mobile phone friendly
 * Full color customization support, predefined light and dark theme
 * Translation to multiple languages
-* Display player's federation flag and information about opponents from previous rounds

 ## Usage
 ### Setup